 All of them may be done with platform automation.
 Also, we will go through the steps on how to create a project, build a pipeline and deploy Java applications to the Kubernetes cluster integrated with the Gitlab server.

 Sign in to the Jelastic platform dashboard, go to the Marketplace, find and install DevOps Lab - GitLab Server and Kubernetes Cluster applications one by one.
 The installation sequence is arbitrary.
 Note that the solution from this guide is available only for billing customers.

 - If you are going to use a custom domain, activate the Install Let’s Encrypt Certificates and Custom Domain Addon option while installing the GitLab server.

 - Kubernetes application can be installed with default parameters or based on your needs.

 When you finish both installations, the topologies should look as follows.

 You can integrate Kubernetes with GitLab using "Kubernetes GitLab Integration Add-On".

-1. Open Add-Ons list next to the Master node, find the required one and press the Configure button.
+1. Open Add-Ons list next to the Control Plane node, find the required one and press the Configure button.